bandprotocol/bandchain/spec/bandchain-spec.md

 ## Payment Gateway

-For API endpoints that require paying fee to access.
+For API endpoints that require paying fees to access.
 D3N supports this by allowing data source owners to set fees that will be paid when an oracle script asks for the data.
 Once the fee is collected, the blockchain will emit an unforgeable _payment receipt_ as a record.
 Block validators can show the receipt to the API provider to retrieve data.
-API provider will be able to withdraw the collected fees anytime.
+API providers will be able to withdraw the collected fees anytime.
 Note that the system relies on the API provider acknowledging the payment and serving the data properly.
 It is putting its reputation at stake and risk losing future revenue if it acts maliciously.

 ## P2P Authentication Gateway